micheleorsi/exercises/README.md

 - [ ] exponential recurrence: An = 2<sup>(n-1)</sup> -> An = 2An-1, A1 = 1
 - [ ] factorial recurrence: An = n! -> An = nAn-1, A1 = 1
 - [ ] master algorithm - T(n) = aT(n/b) + f(n), depending on f(n)
+- [ ] how many ways are there of rearranging a string of n unique characters? n!
+- [ ] suppose you have a set of n distinct characters.
+How many ways are there of selecting k characters into a new set (where order doesn't matter)?
+That is, how many k-sized subsets out of n distinct elements?
+This is what the expression n-choose-k means
+- [ ]

 # INTERVIEW QUESTIONS